What is academic misconduct?

 If you have concerns about another student, please contact Student Conduct & Appeals in the first instance.

-First instances of suspected academic offences will be dealt with by the faculty using the Local Academic Misconduct Procedure (LAMP) with the option to refer sufficiently serious cases to a Misconduct Committee at the discretion of the Assessment Sub-Board.
+First instances of suspected plagiarism and collusion offences will be dealt with by the faculty using the Local Academic Misconduct Procedure (LAMP) with the option to refer sufficiently serious cases to a Misconduct Committee at the discretion of the Assessment Sub-Board.

-All further (e.g. second) offences will be considered by a Misconduct Committee.
+All other suspected academic misconduct and further (e.g. second) offences of plagiarism and collusion will be considered by a Misconduct Committee.
 Staff and students should refer to our Student Guidance Document in the first instance for further information and contact us for further queries.

 Cases can be referred under LAMP, or directly to a Misconduct Committee, please refer to our Student Guidance on Academic Honesty and Integrity document for further guidance.